thomasfsr/apollo/README.md

 ## Installation

-The package manager choosen for this project is UV for its simplicity and speed.
+The package manager chosen for this project is UV for its simplicity and speed.
 However, for standard installation there is also a requirements.txt file.

 First step is to clone this repo: